Technigo/project-happy-thoughts-api/README.md

 ## The problem
 - The setup for this Express API consists of a MongoDB stored in Atlas and deployed to Heroku
 - Using Mongoose for creating endpoints and manipulating the data
 - I have created one main thoughtSchema which defines the structure of the document, with default values for hearts and createdAt and with validators for the message.
+I have also added username with default value 'anonymous' in case the input for the username is left empty, and with maxlength of 20 characters.

 I created the following endpoints:

 https://sofias-happy-thought-api.herokuapp.com

 GET /thoughts
 --> To get all thoughts.
-With sorting to show the newest first and with limit to only show 20.
+I used mongoose methods to sort from newest thougth to the oldest, and added .skip() and .limit() to add pagination.
+With this addition I also needed to update my frontend to make it work.
+As for now it is fully functioning, however it is possible to click past the last page with thoughts, which is something I will work on fixing later on.
+Since I do not have a try catch block in this endpoint I added .exec() if there would be an error, to make the error message in the terminal more descriptive.

 POST /thoughts
 --> Endpoint to add a new thought to the database.
 This endpoint expects a JSON body with the thought message.